30 min to create a new production-grade platform environment

 This is the first time that we’ve been able to take control of our own destiny and actually go after what our customer needs...and making sure that what we’re developing is actually going to have some benefit.”Erika Green, Director of Technology Product Management

-Reflecting on how DICK’S transformation and engagements with Pivotal have made a difference, Green said: “We’re able to really mold and adapt to the business as it changes and as technology changes.
+Reflecting on how DICK’S transformation and engagements with VMware Pivotal Labs have made a difference, Green said: “We’re able to really mold and adapt to the business as it changes and as technology changes.
 We need to be very nimble and this is enabling us to do that.”

 “This is the first time that we’ve been able to take control of our own destiny and actually go after what our customer needs...and making sure that what we’re developing is actually going to have some benefit,” said Green.